Small claims - What is Small Claims Court?

-In small claims court, people can settle their differences in cases worth anywhere up to $25,000.
-It has less formal and less complicated rules and procedures than Supreme Court.
+In small claims court, people can settle their differences in cases worth anywhere up to $35,000.
+It has less formal and complicated rules and procedures than Supreme Court.
 For example, the forms you use in small claims court are the “fill-in-the-blank” type.

-If you are thinking of making a claim in small claims court, or if you're already involved in a case, this guide is for you.
+If you are thinking of making a claim for over $5,000, (or if after April 1, 2019 a claim in the case of a motor vehicle accident up to $50,000) in small claims court or making a claim of proceedings previously initiated before the Civil Resolution Tribunal (CRT), or if you're already involved in a case, this guide is for you.
 It answers questions about the court and it describes what happens in an ordinary small claims court case.
 Even if you do hire a lawyer to represent you, it is helpful to know what to expect.

 Do I have to know "legal language"?

 What kinds of cases go to small claims court?

 How to use this guide